Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 Ready to Build Toronto’s Future?

-The Major Streets Policy is a turning point for housing in Toronto.
-UTES Design & Build is here to help you seize this opportunity, whether you’re planning a midrise apartment, a mixed-use development, or a custom project.
+The Major Streets Policy and updated commercial zoning rules are a turning point for housing and local business in Toronto.
+UTES Design & Build is here to help you seize these opportunities, whether you’re planning a midrise apartment, a mixed-use development, or a small retail space.

-Contact us today to explore how this policy can unlock new possibilities for your property.
+Contact us today to explore how these changes can unlock new possibilities for your property.

 By UTES Design and Build Team November 7, 2025